Aeastr/CursorBounds/README.md

 ## **What is CursorBounds?**

 CursorBounds is a comprehensive Swift package that gives you precise information about:
-- **Where the text cursor is** - Get exact pixel coordinates of the text caret
+- **Where the text cursor is** - Position, and bounds of the text caret, text field, or mouse cursor
 - **What app is focused** - Identify the current application and window
 - **Browser context** - Extract URLs, domains, and page titles from web browsers
-- **Smart positioning** - Calculate optimal popup and overlay positions
+- **Smart positioning** - Calculate optimal popup and overlay positions based on cursor position and size

 ## **Core Components**